bagra98/lightroom-public-apis/src/pages/guides/reporting_api/index.md

 ---
-title: Guides - Adobe Analytics
+title: Guides - Adobe Lr
-description: This is the guides reporting overview page of Adobe Analytics
+description: This is the guides reporting overview page of Adobe Lr
 ---

 # Reporting API